 The Tibetan camp Tashi Ling, which is behind Gupteshwor Cave, is renowned for the production and trade of woolen carpets and other handicrafts.
 The original Tibetan settlers in this region migrated to Nepal in the ‘50s.

-Today transfer to Lumbini from Pokhara (200 KM / 4 to 5 hours drive).
+Today transfer to Lumbini from Pokhara 4 to 5 hours drive.
 Arrive at Lumbini.
-Upon arrival transfer to hotel.
+Upon arrival transfer to the hotel.

-Day 05 - Half-day guided tour in Lumbini and drive to Chitwan (4 to 5 hours) on a private tourist vehicle
+Day 05: Half-day guided sightseeing in Lumbini.
+Afternoon drive to Chitwan by private tourist vehicle

 Lumbini is hallowed ground as Shakyamuni Buddha was born here in southern Nepal more than twenty-five hundred years ago.
 As a sacred birthplace, it is an important pilgrimage site for Buddhists from around the globe.
 Many excavations have taken place here around this small town in the southern Terai plains of Nepal.
 Ruins of the old city are clearly visible and many artifacts were unearthed during the excavation.
 Shakyamuni Buddha was born a prince to the ruler of the little principality.
 Important landmarks are the Maya Devi temple and the Ashoka pillar.
 The remains of many ancient stupas and monasteries can be found in the surroundings of Lumbini.
 The Ashoka pillar is said to have been erected by the Indian Emperor Ashoka in 250 BC and bears an inscription confirming this as the birthplace of the Buddha.
 A stone image of Maya Devi giving birth to Lord Buddha as she holds onto a branch is seen in the Maya Devi temple.